 A Whimsical Wonder

-This playful chandelier may be the star of the show here, but we think the string lights deserve a shoutout for their supporting role.
+This playful chandelier may be the star of the show at this Rhode Island wedding, but we think the string lights deserve a shoutout for their supporting role.
 Following the undulating lines of the tented ceiling, the glimmering design leads everyone's attention straight to the focal point.

 Light Up a Lounge

-This lounge area x photo booth setting fully encapsulates the industrial edginess of the loft space, but with a romantic lens.
+This lounge area and photo booth setting fully encapsulate the industrial edginess of the downtown Los Angeles loft space but with a romantic lens.
 While fairy lights would have just gotten lost in the masculinity, these bistro lights are strong enough to stand on their own.

 Draping lights just above a sitting area, regardless of the actual height of the room, can give the illusion of a cozier space and lowered faux ceiling.
 The same room would seem much draftier and impersonal without them.